skypilot-org/skypilot/llm/codellama/README.md

       "messages": [
         {
           "role": "system",
-          "content": "You are ahelpful and honest code assistant expert in Python."
+          "content": "You are a helpful and honest code assistant expert in Python."
         },
         {
           "role": "user",